SignalK/signalk.github.io/installation.md

   Pi](https://github.com/signalk/signalk-server-node/blob/master/raspberry_pi_installation.md)
 - [Signal K Java on Raspberry Pi](https://github.com/signalk/specification/wiki/Raspberry-Pi-Installation-(Java-Server))

+## [New SD Card Image for NOOBS](#) <a id="noobs"></a>
+To coincide with the release of Signal K Version 1.0.0 and to help people get up and running with Signal K in the quickest and easiest manner, the team have created a NOOBS SD Card Image.
+Simply download the image by clicking the "Download" button below, copy the image file on to a blank SD card (8GB recommended), plug the SD Card in to your RPi3, connect your RPi3 to a home/office network with internet, power up and wait for the magic to happen.

+For a full step by step guide on creating and using the NOOBS SD Card, please click the "Instructions" button below.

+<a href="/overview.html" class="button-big">Download</a>  <a href="/overview.html" class="button-big">Instructions</a>

 ## [Interfacing to Other Devices](#) <a id="interface"></a>
 Most equipment on boats use NMEA0183, NMEA2000 or proprietary interfaces to communicate with each other.
 A lot of work has been done within the Signal K community to convert these data different data formats in to Signal K. One option is to use an iKommunicate to convert NMEA to Signal K, but if you want to use the raw  is specified as an RS-422 simplex network, however RS-232 (standard serial ports) work just as well for